microsoft/BotFramework-WebChat/README.md

 ```
 <!-- prettier-ignore-end -->

-> You can also run `npm install botframework-webchat@master` to install a development build that is synced with Web Chat's GitHub `master` branch.
+> You can also run `npm install botframework-webchat@main` to install a development build that is synced with Web Chat's GitHub `main` branch.

-See the working sample of [Web Chat rendered via React](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/01.getting-started/e.host-with-react/).
+See the working sample of [Web Chat rendered via React](https://github.com/microsoft/BotFramework-WebChat/tree/main/samples/01.getting-started/e.host-with-react/).

 ### Experimental support for Redux DevTools

 Web Chat internally use Redux for state management.
 [Redux DevTools](https://github.com/reduxjs/redux-devtools) is enabled in the NPM build as an opt-in feature.

 This is for glancing into how Web Chat works.
 This is not an API explorer and is not an endorsement of using the Redux store to programmatically access the UI.
-The [hooks API](https://github.com/microsoft/BotFramework-WebChat/tree/master/docs/HOOKS.md) should be used instead.
+The [hooks API](https://github.com/microsoft/BotFramework-WebChat/tree/main/docs/HOOKS.md) should be used instead.

 To use Redux DevTools, use the `createStoreWithDevTools` function for creating a Redux DevTools-enabled store.